Need my brief bio and links when booking Brian on a podcast or speaking engagement?

 Ok, so here goes.
 Let’s start with today and work our way back.

-I also run Audience Ops, a productized done-for-you content marketing service, which I started in early 2015.
+Since 2015, I’ve been running Audience Ops, a productized done-for-you content marketing service.
 Having built a fantastically talented team with a finely tuned system and process, my role today primarily consists sales, strategy and planning.

 I co-host the Bootstrapped Web podcast with my buddy Jordan Gal.
 In our weekly-ish episodes we rant and ramble about the realtime goings on in our businesses.